BemiHQ/bemi/docs/docs/postgresql/destination-database.md

 * `jsonb @> '{"key": value}'`  to check if a key/value pair matches JSONB
 * `jsonb @? '$.key'` to check if a key exists in JSONB

+## IP-Based Access Control

+It is possible to restrict access to a provisioned database by IP addresses in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
+This feature allows you to limit access to the database to specific IP addresses, such as those associated with your applications' servers, VPN network, office or home network, etc.

+By default, a database has a single `0.0.0.0/0` CIDR notation and is accessible from any IP address.